alexrobincrabbe/Boopball/README.md

 ### Mobile Testing

 - I tested the site on my android device.
-All pages and links worked correctly.
+All pages and links worked correctly

 ### Desktop Testing